-1 Acquire in depth knowledge in the area of power system control and automation 2 Attain the ability to prepare models with respect to any kind of problem on hand and try to solve related 2 to power system control and automation 3 Obtain the capability of problem solving and original thinking to arrive at feasible and optimal solutions 5 considering societal and environmental factors.
-4 Have sufficient knowledge base, sufficient to apply the techniques and tools to solve power system problems 5 Use the state-of-the-art tools for modeling, simulation and analysis of problems related to power systems 6 Attain the capability to contribute positively to collaborative and multidisciplinary research to achieve 0 common goals Demonstrate knowledge and understanding of power system engineering and management principles 7 and apply the same for efficiently carrying out projects with due consideration to economical and financial factors 8 Communicate confidently, make effective presentations and write good reports to engineering 0 community and society 9 Recognize the need for life-long learning and have the ability to do it independently 10 Become socially responsible and follow ethical practices to contribute to the community for sustainable 10 development of society Independently observe and examine critically the outcomes of his actions and reflect on to make 11 corrective measures and move forward positively 1 5
+1110 e programme outcomes are acmeved unrough the following means.
+1 The graduate will be able to acquire in depth knowledge in the area of power system control and automation.
+2 The graduate will attain the ability to think critically and analyze complex engineering problems related to power system control and automation.
+3 The graduate will obtain the capability of problem solving and original thinking to arrive at feasible and optimal solutions considering societal and environmental factors.
+4 The graduate will be able to extract information through literature survey and apply appropriate research methodologies, techniques and tools to solve power system problems.
+5 The graduate will be able to use the state-of-the-art tools for modeling, simulation and analysis of problems related to power systems.
+6 The graduate will attain the capability to contribute positively to collaborative and multidisciplinary research to achieve common goals.
+7 The graduate will demonstrate knowledge and understanding of power system engineering and management principles and apply the same for efficiently carrying out projects with due consideration to economical and financial factors.
+8 The graduate will be able to communicate confidently, make effective presentations and write good reports to engineering community and society.
+9 The graduate will recognize the need for life-long learning and have the ability to do it independently.
+10 The graduate will become socially responsible and follow ethical practices to contribute to the community for sustainable development of society.
+11 The graduate will be able to independently observe and examine critically the outcomes of his actions and reflect on to make corrective measures subsequently and move forward positively by learning through mistakes.